 At dinner, your child declares, “This is a poopy dinner.”

-There’s got to be a better way to deal with these bad (or unwanted) words.
+There’s got to be a better way to deal with these bad, inappropriate, or unwanted words.

-Why kids use bad words (and how to respond).
+Why your child uses bad words (and how to respond).

 At first, hearing these words from your sweet, little innocent child’s mouth may come as quite a shock.